kensanata/trunk/index.md

 If you want to be added or removed from a list, or if you'd like to see another list, or if you have any other questions and concerns, please [contact me via Mastodon](https://octodon.social/@kensanata).
+Note that you cannot volunteer other people.
+People have to volunteer themselves.
+Please encourage them to contact me!